November 18, 2021

 1 Misunderstanding culture

-When talking about marketing in China, the first and most fundamental thing you want to do right is to accurately communicate your message to your target consumers.
-While we all understand the importance of that, for sure, little do foreign marketers know how this seemingly easy task can be done completely wrong by simply forgetting to pick up on cultural nuances.
+When it comes to marketing in China, the first and most fundamental thing you want to get right is getting your message across to your target consumers.
+While we all understand the importance of this, few foreign marketers are aware of how this seemingly simple task can be done completely wrong by simply forgetting cultural nuances.

 Burberry: Burberry launched its first Chinese New Year campaign recently.
 With 4 million views and 90 thousand discussions under the Weibo hashtag #BurberryChineseNewYear, Burberry intended to showcase a modern Chinese New Year, with family members ‘nestling up and showing the togetherness of a family’.
 But the message was perceived quite differently.
 Burberry neglected minor things like dark outfits, gloomy faces, and a dull background that all worked against the code.
 Customers didn’t understand why the family looked so unhappy on this festive occasion.
 ‘Does Burberry think I am the kind of person who celebrates the New Year with a long face?, questioned one Weibo user.